chhavi-s9/StadiumOS/README.md

-# StadiumAI — Local Run
+# StadiumOS — Local Run

 This workspace contains a FastAPI backend and a Vite React frontend.